Our goal for the BYOD program is to better prepare our students for the demands of the future

 Question:When do the students start bringing in their devices?

-Answer: The 5th grade students can bring in their device as soon as they turn in their BYOD Agreement.
+Answer: The 4th and 5th grade students can bring in their device as soon as they turn in their BYOD Agreement.

 Question: Are students required or expected to bring in a device?